The end of April is upon us – have you been a fool this month?

 Why stop at just five?

 Reb Day has come through with an anthem for those who aren’t where they thought they’d be in their mid-twenties.
 A Very Musical Meltdown is a song that speaks to many on a very real, very deep level.
 It just so happens to be all nicely wrapped up in a pop tune that’s so catchy and well put together that we can all sing it when we are drinking wine on our bathroom floors.
-The video for it is so well put together, directed by Reb herself, showing it to be something she should definitely explore as an avenue of self-expression.

 Coachella is a thing.
 It’s what anyone who’s anyone was talking about this month, especially when Beyoncé was, well, Beyoncé about the whole performing thing.
 Something else that’s a big part of the Coachella experience is the outfits.
 Given the festival is just outside LA in the baking hot sun, wellies are not an option.
 People go overboard.
 They lose their goddamn minds in the glitter and feather section of their local Walmart.
 It’s definitely a sight to behold.
-Lewys Ball had a good idea to react to the outfits of the famous people who attended, some rocking it better than others.
+Lewys Ball had decided to react to the outfits of the famous people who attended, and some were rocking it better than others.